rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 which are respectively based on the popular XML and JSON formats.
 In the remainder of this post, I discuss the main architecture and design decisions behind these parsers, and I end with some live-action examples.
+These parsers are related to the SPARQL [XML](https://github.com/rubensworks/sparqlxml-parse.js/) and [JSON](https://github.com/rubensworks/sparqljson-parse.js/) results parsers I implemented before.
+Their architecture is quite simple, so I won't mention these further below.

 ## Building on top of existing libraries